Community-Centered Housing & Mutual Aid – Donate Here

 This project has impressed upon us the overwhelming need for housing and just how central housing is to our very stability and survival.
 Not only does our community share the struggle to finding available and affordable housing with the general population, we face the additional systemic barriers of bias and legalized discrimination.
 In addition, many of us also have to manage stipulations on where we can live upon release that make finding housing even harder.

 In response, we are making very intentional moves to provide housing resources.
-From April to November 2020, we supported over 50 individuals and families with emergency housing, hotels and transitional housing, helping people move into permanent housing, and emergency rental assistance so people can stay in their current housing.
+Since 2020, we supported hundreds of individuals and families with emergency housing, hotels and transitional housing, helping people move into permanent housing, and emergency rental assistance so people can stay in their current housing.
 Our approach to delivering housing support is anchored in our values of community: because we are in the community, from the community, and directed by the community, we are able to offer support as a community.
 This means that we work to ensure our processes and policies are anti-oppressive, trauma informed, and relationship based.
 We do not create stipulations on receiving aid, nor do we make the process of asking for aid cumbersome or impactful.

 We take on that work as an organization to gather resources in our community to help meet the most urgent needs.
 Can you help?